Camilo Gonzalez Barragan

 Celeste Stauber

-Celeste Stauber is a Cleveland based artist with B.A. in Studio Art from Baldwin Wallace University.
+Celeste Stauber (she/her) is a Cleveland based artist and curator with a B.A. in Studio Art from Baldwin Wallace University.
 In her work, she draws inspiration from the human form and focuses on drawing.
 She enjoys exploring different mediums and using her own drawings to create collages.
 She currently has studio space in the Twist Drill Building in Cleveland.
-Celeste spent 2021 co-curating at E11even2 Gallery located in 78th Street Studios.
-In March 2022, she started working as the Gallery & Store Manager at the Morgan Paper Conservatory.
-When she is not painting or drawing, you can find Celeste wandering the Cleveland Metroparks or tending to her plant jungle.
+Her work has been exhibited regionally in various galleries such as Valley Art Center, Hoyt Art Center and KINK Contemporary.

 Marlene Weinstein